 highlight the successes, challenges and experiences of the global evidence community in furthering the science and practice of evidence-based healthcare

 celebrate impact, of researchers, academics, students, clinicians, consumers, patients and other agents of change who are driving improvements in the quality and outcomes of healthcare globally

 For more than 30 years hundreds of organisations and tens of thousands of individuals have been driving improvements in the quality and outcomes of healthcare by promoting and supporting the synthesis, transfer and implementation of evidence into clinical practice.

 WORLD EBHC DAY

 Almost 30 years after evidence-based medicine gained traction in the early 1990’s, it is now widely recognised that healthcare practice, policy and decision-making should be based on, or informed by, rigorous research evidence.
-In 2020, Evidence-based healthcare (EBHC) is a worldwide movement with hundreds of organisations and tens of thousands of individuals working tirelessly towards improving the science and practice of EBHC for the same aim: to improve health outcomes.
+In 2021 evidence-based healthcare (EBHC) is a worldwide movement with hundreds of organisations and tens of thousands of individuals working tirelessly towards improving the science and practice of EBHC for the same aim: to improve health outcomes.

 The need and demand for EBHC continues to grow rapidly due to increased availability of digital information, better informed patients, the introduction of new technologies, increased healthcare costs, complex and adaptive health systems and ageing populations.
 Concurrently, however, researchers, policymakers and clinicians continue to grapple with the 17-year research-to-practice gap of implementing clinical research evidence into practice, by ensuring that research is relevant, actionable and adaptable.